masettymahima/EarlySignal/README.md

 ### 3.3 📊 Dashboards — Seeing the Signal

 The app’s dashboard transforms community data into clear, actionable visuals:

 - **Heatmaps** highlight current and historical illness concentrations.
 - **Pie and trend charts** show disease distribution by category.
 - **Filters** allow users to explore by radius, exposure type, or timeframe.

-Dashboards are generated dynamically from BigQuery through Firebase Cloud Functions, ensuring real-time accuracy while keeping user data private and authenticated.
+Dashboards are generated dynamically from *BigQuery* through *Firebase Cloud Functions* locally in Flutter, ensuring real-time accuracy while keeping user data private and authenticated.

 These interfaces translate raw analytics into intuitive public insight — allowing citizens to “see” the health of their surroundings.